NinaRag/Influential-node-detecction/README.md

 #### Why do we need many centrality measures?

-1. optimal for one application while performs worsel for a different application.
+1. optimal for one application while performs worse for a different application.
-2. features which identify the most important vertices in a given network do not necessarily generalize to the remaining vertice
+2. features which identify the most important vertices in a given network do not necessarily generalize to the remaining vertices.

 #### The measures that have been implemented are as follows.
 Description about the measures could be found in the document.